awsaavedra/awsaavedra.github.io/content/posts/ai.md

 many I think do not lay out plausible future possibilities.
 I will name one more I liked Do Robots dream of electric Sheep?

-# What do you see in the Sloggoth?
+# What do you see in the Shoggoth?

-There are many descriptions of the concept of a Sloggoth, my favorite is this one:
+There are many descriptions of the concept of a Shoggoth, my favorite is this one:

 "It was a terrible, indescribable thing vaster than any subway train—a shapeless congeries of protoplasmic bubbles, faintly self-luminous, and with myriads of temporary eyes forming and un-forming as pustules of greenish light all over